zachwalton/iffy.app/public/METHODOLOGY.md

 The AI ensures reasoning aligns with user-specified perspectives, year, and relevance preferences.
 Facts are further enhanced by verifying real-world sources via external APIs.

+A seed is generated for each OpenAI request and temperature is `0`, so for a given input, the results should be highly similar but not identical.
+This is to allow sharing results based on a given input, though no two users will see exactly the same result.

+Eventually a "share" button could be added that shares a link to a stored result, but that is not currently implemented.
 ---

 ## 4. **The Role of Inputs in Shaping the Analysis**